Oyinlola-Kayode/Oyinlola-Kayode/README.md

 ---
 ## 👩‍💻 About Me

-I am a passionate **Data Analyst** with a background in **Biochemistry**, driven by a strong desire to uncover insights and deliver data-driven solutions that enhance health outcomes and organizational performance.
+I am a passionate Data Analyst with a background in Biochemistry, driven by a strong desire to uncover insights and deliver data-driven solutions that enhance health outcomes and organizational performance.
 I enjoy merging analytical thinking with scientific reasoning to solve complex problems and create measurable impact across diverse sectors.

-I’m deeply grounded in **data storytelling** — transforming data into clear, actionable insights that guide decisions and drive meaningful results.
-My technical toolkit includes **Power BI, SQL, Python, and Zapier**, alongside **Microsoft tools (Excel, PowerPoint, Word)** and **Google Sheets**, which I use to analyze, visualize, and communicate findings effectively.
+I’m deeply grounded in data storytelling, transforming data into clear, actionable insights that guide decisions and drive meaningful results.
+My technical toolkit includes Power BI, SQL, Python, and Zapier, alongside Microsoft tools (Excel, PowerPoint, Word) and Google Sheets, which I use to analyze, visualize, and communicate findings effectively.

-Beyond analytics, I value **collaboration, connection, and community impact**.
+Beyond analytics, I value collaboration, connection, and community impact.
 I enjoy engaging with like-minded professionals, volunteering for initiatives that promote growth, and contributing to projects that use data to foster innovation and development in this evolving digital era.

-Curious, adaptable, and purpose-driven, I continuously expand my expertise to remain versatile and impactful — using data not only to inform but to **inspire change and shape progress**.
+Curious, adaptable, and purpose-driven, I continuously expand my expertise to remain versatile and impactful, using data not only to inform but to inspire change and shape progress.

 ---
 ## 🧠 Technical Skills